ellewilson96/ellewilson96.github.io/_posts/2019-06-10-my_experience_changing_careers.markdown

 Unfortunately, it doesn’t always work that way, and I received countless rejections.
 After my experience in February, I also had to be picky about the type of company I wanted to work for.
 I preferred a smaller company with an interesting product that also cares about its company culture, both in terms of work-life balance and diversity initiatives.

 I spent hours applying to hundreds of companies and after six weeks, four companies invited me to on-site interviews.
-I didn’t make it to the next round of the first two companies.
+I didn’t make it to the next round of the first two companies' interviews.
 The third interview I was convinced I was going to get.
-I had to complete a task in the company’s software platform and present my approach to two senior Solution Architects, as well as their VP of Customer Success.
+I made it to the final stage - I had to complete a task in the company’s software platform and present my approach to two senior Solution Architects, as well as their VP of Customer Success.
 I was beyond disappointed to find out I did not get the role, but I was incredibly proud of myself for taking on a challenging technical presentation.

 The fourth interview was my last lead.
 I knew that if I didn’t land this job, it was back to square one, and I was running out of time (and money).